metabase/metabase/docs/developers-guide/dev-branch-docker.md

 ```
 Once Docker is installed, you’re ready to go.

-## Run an in development branch to test or verify features
+## Run a development branch to test or verify features

 1. Open your terminal app of choice.